Manual breast pumps

 Size and portability

-You may need to express milk when you're out and about or at work – so a discreet and travel-friendly breast pump may be worth considering.
-Manual breast pumps are lightweight and generally noise-free, which can make them a good option for expressing when you're away from home.
+You may need to express milk when you're out and about or at work – so a discreet and travel-friendly manual breast pump may be worth considering.
+They are generally lightweight and fairly noise-free, which can make them a good option for expressing when you're away from home.

-Most should fit into your bag, while some also come with carrying bags or cases.
+Most will easily fit into your bag without the need for a power cable or spare set of batteries.
+Some even come with a carry bag or case.
 If you're comparing models in a shop, pick them up and compare how heavy and bulky they are.

-Discover the breast pumps that scored tops in our round up of Best Buy breast pumps.
+Discover the breast pumps that scored tops in our round-up of the best breast pumps.